PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/fundamentals/07-the-app-class/+page.md

 :::

-You can name your own app class whatever you want.
+You can name your own app class whatever you want, but remember that all classes in your app need to have a unique name, so you can't have a page class with the same name as your app class.

 To specify how your own app class should work, you override some predefined methods in it (it works the same way as you override methods in the `Page` class, but the `App` class has other methods you can override).